After exploring Denver in 48 hours, I drove three hours west to Steamboat Springs for the 9th annual Steamboat OktoberWest beer festival.

-A band by the name of Afrolicious was performing on stage, and the atmosphere was upbeat and friendly.
+A band named Afrolicious was performing on stage, and the atmosphere was upbeat and friendly.

 After all, what's not to enjoy about an endless supply of Colorado craft beer at the base of a beautiful mountain!

-In addition to the beer tasting, OktoberWest also featured a beef tasting competition, with 10 local restaurants doing their best to claim the top spot.
-All you can eat beef from 2-6pm!
+In addition to the beer tasting, OktoberWest also featured a beef tasting competition, with ten local restaurants doing their best to claim the top spot.
+All you can eat beef from 2-6 pm!

-The winner, as voted on by attendees, was Salt & Lime, the restaurant where I'd eaten the bison taco the night before.
+As voted on by attendees, the winner was Salt & Lime, the restaurant where I'd eaten the bison taco the night before.

-Second and third places went to Cafe Diva and Laundry Kitchen & Cocktails respectively.
+The second and third place awards went to Cafe Diva and Laundry Kitchen & Cocktails, respectively.